Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Getting your finances in order to buy and sell a home isn’t just about counting savings and building budgets.
 Home equity is another important consideration.

-To calculate home equity, you subtract the money owed on a mortgage loan from the current market value of a house.
+To calculate home equity, subtract the money owed on a mortgage loan from the current market value of a house.
 For example, if your home is worth $250,000 and you still owe $150,000 on your mortgage loan, you have $100,000 of equity in your home.

 Depending on your financial situation, home equity may be necessary to buy a new home.
 Keep in mind that equity does not become available until the closing is complete.
-Generally, lenders will limit borrowers to 80% to 90% of their available equity, depending on factors such as credit history and income, among others.
+Typically, lenders will limit borrowers to 80% to 90% of their available equity, depending on factors such as credit history and income, among others.

 Unless you’re selling a home shortly after buying it, the market value of a home could likely differ from the initial purchase price.
 These changes could either increase or decrease your home equity.